 Lecture and initial clinical work will be held at the Olathe Health Education Center.
 Students who have successfully completed this portion of the course will be assigned a 1:1 rotation with an Olathe Medical Center laboratory staff member to complete a 100+ hour clinical training rotation.

 The phlebotomy program classes begin in spring and summer.
-Classes will meet on Fridays during the day for lecture and practice and require 100 clinical hours at Olathe Medical Center.
+Classes will meet on Saturdays during the day for lecture and practice and require 100 clinical hours at Olathe Medical Center.

 Additional costs for supplies, books, etc., will average $650.

-This course is approved for WIOA funds but is not eligible for federal student loans or grants.
+This course is approved for WIOA funds and is eligible for a grant through Continuing Education.

-A 3-part payment plan is available for this course.
+A 3-part payment plan is also available for this course.

 Programs starts in January and July.